 Whilst previous reports have described an elevated risk of death among the elderly and people with CV disease during the COVID-19 pandemic, none have characterised the CV events directly leading to death and few quantified the excess in acute CV mortality.1 3 18 19 To date, insights have been derived from small series of cases, regional or national death records data – each reporting elevated mortality rates, but none by the type and place of cardiovascular death together.1 2 19-23 The unique strengths of this investigation include full population coverage of all adult deaths across places of death.
 Most previous reports have been confined to hospitals deaths and have not captured the full extent of the impact of the pandemic, including deaths outside of hospitals in people who may not have been tested for the disease.

 Nonetheless, our study has limitations.
 During the COVID19 pandemic, emergency guidance enabled any doctor in the UK (not just the attending) to complete the MCCD, the duration of time over which the deceased was not seen before referral to the coroner was extended from 14 to 28 days, and causes of death could be “to the best of their knowledge and belief” without diagnostic proof, if appropriate and to avoid delay.24 This may have resulted in misclassification bias, with underreporting of the deaths directly due to CV disease in preference to COVID19 infection (which is a notifiable disease under the Health Protection (Notification) Regulations 2010) or respiratory disease.
 In fact, we found that MCCDs with COVID-19 certification less frequently contained details of acute CV events directly leading to death.
 Although the MCCD allows the detailing of the sequence of events directly leading to death, we found that after 2nd March 2020 few (5.7%) had multiple acute CV events recorded, and therefore the categorisation of the acute CV events effectively represents per patient events.
 The lower proportion of deaths with COVID-19 at home and in care homes may represent the lack of access to community-based COVID19 testing.
 Equally, because there was no systematic testing of the UK populace for the presence the COVID-19, deaths associated with the infection may have been under estimated.25 This analysis will have excluded a small proportion of deaths under review by the Coroner, though typically these will have been unnatural in aetiology.
+In addition, we did not include the spatial information in the Farrington surveillance algorithm, which may affect the accuracy of the estimates for the expected death.

 Conclusion